 - Copy of Licensure Certificate (If you have been previously licensed)

 - 4 References: Two ministerial and two personal, all references can be ministerial, however, only two can be personal.
 More information on references and links to the forms are below.

 - Provide additional information as determined by the ECA staff (For example, ECA staff may request information on a prior divorce.)

-Note: Testimony of Conversion, Ministry Calling, Resume, Statement of Doctrine, Certificates, Passport Quality Photo and Certificate of Naturalization (if applicable) may be sent by email to [email protected].
+Note: Certificates, Certificate of Naturalization and Green Card (if applicable) may be sent by email to [email protected].